defenseunicorns/pepr/docs/030_user-guide/120_customization.md

 ## Customizing with Helm

-Below are the available Helm override configurations.
+Below are the available Helm override configurations after you have built your Pepr module that you can put in the `values.yaml`.

 ### Helm Overrides Table